 The CLRC also seeks to collaborate and identify the core skills necessary for community members to participate in study tasks and to develop a curriculum to teach skills, such as those involved in survey techniques and data collection.
 Core courses are being designed that address necessary skills across research topical areas, but with a special emphasis on older adults.
 The CRI training agenda is being developed in collaboration with community partners to ensure that training activities are relevant to partners.

-The co-directors of the CLRC, Dr. Janice Bowie and Dr. Elizabeth Tanner discuss recruitment, sampling procedures, and provide or facilitate resources and contacts with relevant providers and community stakeholders that can enhance the RCMAR Scientists’ pilot projects.
+The co-directors of the CLRC, Dr. Janice Bowie and Dr. Quincy Samus discuss recruitment, sampling procedures, and provide or facilitate resources and contacts with relevant providers and community stakeholders that can enhance the RCMAR Scientists’ pilot projects.
 To evaluate recruitment efforts, they assess the number of individuals referred and eligible for study participation, enrollment into study protocols, completion of study activities, and retention, as applicable.
 Since each project differs on eligibility criteria and procedures involved in participation, recruitment outcomes are determined separately for each pilot project.
 When possible, the co-directors coordinate recruitment and research efforts among JHAD-RCMAR Scientists so that only one request of participants time is needed.
 In collaboration with the Analysis Core, the CLRC generates descriptive statistics to characterize referral and enrollment patterns.